 Why just salary, negotiate your work hours, your holidays, your maternity, paternity leaves or a better job profile.

-I’ve written an article on The Ultimate Guide To Getting The Raise You Deserve, reading this should solve all your salary-related problems.
+I’ve written an article on How To Getting The Raise You Deserve, reading this should solve all your salary-related problems.

 20. Don’t Ever Choose Debt Consolidation